tkhongsap/LINE-SME-Thailand-Support/tasks/prd-openai-service-enhancement-replit.md

 ## Functional Requirements

 ### 1. Language Detection and Response System
 1.1.
-The system must detect the language of each incoming user message using lightweight character-based detection (Unicode ranges for Thai, English, Japanese, Korean)
+The system must detect and respond in the same language as the user's latest input through enhanced system prompt instructions
 1.2.
-The system must support detection for: Thai, English, Japanese, and Korean 1.3.
-The system must respond in the same language as the user's latest message 1.4.
-The system must handle mixed-language inputs gracefully, defaulting to the dominant language 1.5.
-When language detection fails, the system must default to Thai (primary audience) 1.6.
-The detection logic must execute in <50ms to maintain performance targets
+The system must support: Thai, English, Japanese, and Korean 1.3.
+The system must instruct OpenAI to automatically match the user's language without separate detection logic 1.4.
+The system must handle mixed-language inputs gracefully through natural language understanding 1.5.
+When language is ambiguous, the system must default to Thai (primary audience) via system prompt 1.6.
+The language detection and response must be handled within the OpenAI API call (no additional processing time)

 ### 2. Alex Hormozi-Inspired Persona Integration
 2.1.
 The system must incorporate the following communication characteristics: